gabriel-sk-williams/solidity-sphinx-contract/README.md

 Solidity contract for the [Sphinx Game](https://github.com/gabriel-sk-williams/solidity-sphinx-contract)

 The contract is deployed with three SHA-256 encrypted answers to the Sphinx riddles.
-The user accepts three answers within 72hours of contract creation; if it receives all three correct answers the game will close and emit the winner's address.
+The user accepts an entry fee alongside three answers within 72 hours of contract deployment; if it receives all three correct answers the game will close and emit the winner's address.

 ![Contract Sample](/../media/jpg/contract_sample.jpg?raw=true "Contract Sample")